 From a statistical point of view, however, an occurrence such as this is a true observation, well within the bounds of “normal” behaviour for that time period, and cannot be excluded from the analysis”

 The 1992 overall adult cycling count was similar to 1991.
-One site where a bicycle rally passed through in 1992 but not in 1991 showed a 626% increase.
+One site where a bicycle rally passed through in 1992 but not in 1991 showed a 6 TIMES increase.
 How can it sincerely be argued that this site is within “normal behavior”?
 It clearly distorts the results.
 Yet the authors chose to include it, and thus to publish a misleading result misrepresenting a bicycle rally passing through a counting site as a revival in cycling numbers.
 Such unethical behavior is not unusual among government funded “studies” defending government policy.